 - (b) Such entrances shall be distinguishable from the rest of the building to provide a sense of entry and to add variety to the streetscape.
-No doors shall be permitted to swing into the minimum setback, except for emergency exit doors. - (c) On corner lots, buildings may provide one main entrance oriented to the corner or facing either of the streets. - (d) The first floor entrance of residential uses on non-local public streets shall be at least 3 feet above grade to provide separation for the residence from the sidewalk and street. - o.
-Amend section 9.1209, "Urban Design Standards", subsection (7), "Signs, Banners, Flags and Pennants" by deleting the last sentence in subsections (a) and (d)(1) providing bonus signage area for neon lighting.
+No doors shall be permitted to swing into the minimum setback, except for emergency exit doors. - (c) On corner lots, buildings may provide one main entrance oriented to the corner or facing either of the streets. - (d) The first floor entrance of residential uses on non-local public streets should be at least 3 feet above grade to provide separation for the residence from the sidewalk and street. - o.
+Amend section 9.1209, "Urban Design Standards", "Signs, Banners, Flags and Pennants" by deleting the last sentence in subsection (a) providing bonus for neon lighting.
 The remaining paragraphs and subsections shall remain unchanged.
 The revised text shall read as follows: